 Social democratic programs do not necessarily extend into perpetuity.
 They have designed obsolescence and when Congress functions and holds vigilance they dissolve into another aspect of social democracy: Fiscal Responsibility.

-Here are some of the programs, most of which no longer exist, from the New Deal:
+Here are some of the programs, several of which no longer exist, from the New Deal: